joanms/riddle-game/README.md

 ### Manual Tests

+Manual tests of the application were conducted as follows:

 1. Login:
     1. Go to the "Login" page
     2. Enter a new username and click the Login button.